 Farm Household Allowance (FHA) provides eligible farmers and their partners experiencing financial hardship with assistance through planning and training for long-term financial improvements as well as income support for up to four years.

-A breakdown of state by state data relating to FHA applications is below, as at 9 November 2018.
+A breakdown of state by state data relating to FHA claim status is below, as at 18 January 2019.
 Updated monthly.